SAP Datasphere, SAP BW Bridge: Overview and Technical Deep Dive

 Like for other data models in SAP Datasphere you can use SAP Datasphere Live Data Connection of SAP Analytics Cloud.
 However, SAP Analytics Cloud generally has certain limitations with SAP Datasphere Live Data Connection, detailed information is available in SAP Note 2832606.

 Within the SAP BW bridge Space only Remote Tables are available.
 For the Data Integration Monitor of the SAP BW bridge Space that means, that the View Persistency Monitor, and Data Flow Monitor are not visible (see figure 19).The available functionalities here are the Remote Table Monitor, and Remote Query Monitor.
 In addition, access to the SAP BW bridge Cockpit is possible via the Data Integration Monitor of the SAP BW bridge Space.

-Limitations of SAP Data Warehouse Cloud, SAP BW bridge
+Limitations of SAP Datasphere, SAP BW bridge

 - Connection scenarios are limited to ODP source systems only.